sprague-grundy/sprague-grundy.github.io/short_stories/_posts/2021-06-13-the_document.md

 disrupt, then use this machine here to produce a microtargeted seizure."

-Bob fanned out the polaroids.
+Bob fanned out the photos.
 There was a picture of Barb, and Bernie, alongside a few others Mitch didn't recognize.
 Two of the pictures were children.

 "Don't worry," Bob said, "you're divorced.
 But these are the memories you'll be forgetting.
 The human brain is a social organ.
 It likes to